ednaramirez/karel-javascript/README.md

 You can clone karel to perform a specific function calling clone(function()).

 Karel's initial position is in the middle of the canvas and the world can be edited in semantico.js to add more beepers or walls.

+# Sample program
+[See this video](https://drive.google.com/file/d/0B4V-uRwVjwi4eDYxbkNqbWZvU1k/view) to see a sample program that you can compile.